 We are working to minimise the impact of these outages and are particularly mindful of vulnerable customers in this regard.
 We will do this by:

-- Focusing on essential works that are required to remove public safety hazards, connect customers and carry out essential maintenance
+- Carrying out works that are required to remove public safety hazards, connect customers and carry out maintenance

 - Implementing a new way of planning outages to reduce the impact on critical customers and stakeholders such as doctors and pharmacies.

 What is the best way to contact ESB Networks during Covid-19?

 Our National Customer Contact Centre remains open and operating as normal during this period.
 We are implementing new work practices to keep our staff safe during this time.